asmaa-a-abdelwahab/Application-of-Knowledge-Graphs-and-AI-in-Risk-Assessment/README.md

 - Scaling large-scale risk evaluations

 The final section addresses:
-- Benefits and constraints of AI and KGs
-- Regulatory considerations (e.g., EU AI Act)
 - The importance of a quality and compliance framework for AI and KGs in risk assessment.

 ## Presentation: [URL](https://docs.google.com/presentation/d/1ud-SX-9zXWBgOs0goL3Oi9FB8la7hLYjkfSgBE4t1X8/)